All Episodes

 It's a term that clarifies the nature of the enemy that is at war with the world, at war with us, at war with Europe, at war against its own people.

-It's it clarifies the nature of the struggle.
+It clarifies the nature of the struggle.

 It describes a virulent and malevolent ideology.

-And you have to understand what is driving and informing the ideology if you have any decide desire at all to defeat it.
+And you have to understand what is driving and informing the ideology if you have any desire at all to defeat it.

 It's common sense.

-He wouldn't get the point, referring to Nazi Germany rather than just Germany, just like he doesn't get the term of the use of radical Islam.
+He wouldn't get the point referring to Nazi Germany rather than just Germany, just like he doesn't get the term of the use of radical Islam.

 He has to know on some deep level this is not a talking point.